WebMonitor.fyi logoWebMonitor.fyi

 Build the wishlist before Thanksgiving

 Start adding product URLs the week before.
-Trying to set up 20 monitors during the Friday morning rush is exactly when you don't want to be in the dashboard.
+Plans include up to 5 monitors on Pro, so pick the items that matter most — and trying to set them up during the Friday morning rush is exactly when you don't want to be in the dashboard.

 2